swift-server/guides/log-levels.md

   - since the end-user is consuming these values, and has a mean of reporting (or swallowing) this error, the library should not log anything on their behalf.
 - never report as warnings which is merely an information, e.g. "weird header detected" may look like a good idea to log as a warning at first sight, however if the "weird header" is simply a misconfigured client (or just a "weird browser") you may be accidentally completely flooding an end-users logs with these "weird header" warnings (!)
   - only log warnings about actionable things which the end-user of your library can do something about.
 Using the the "weird header detected" log statement as an example: it would not be a good candidate to log as a warning because the server developer has no way to fix the users of their service to stop sending weird headers, so the server should not be logging this information as a warning.
+- It may be tempting to implement a "log as warning only once" technique for per-request style situations which may be almost important enough to be a warning, but should not be logged repeatedly after all.
+Authors may think of smart techniques to log a warning only once per "weird header discovered" and later on log the same issue on a different, e.g. trace level...
+Such techniques result in confusing hard to debug logs, where developers of a system unaware of the stateful nature of the logging would be left confused when trying to reproduce the issue.
+  - For example, if a developer spots such warning in a productiuon system, they may attempt to reproduce it thinking that it only happens in the production environment.
+However if the logging systems' log level choice is _sateful_ they may actually be successfully reproducing the issue but never seeing it manifest.
+For this, and related performance reasons (as implementing "only once per X" implies growing storage and per-request additional checking requirements), it is not recommended to apply this pattern.

 Exceptions to the "avoid logging warnings" rule:

 - "background processes" such as tasks scheduled on a periodic timer, may not have any other means of communicating a failure or warning to the end user of the library other than through logging.
   - consider offering an API that would collect errors at runtime, and then you can avoid logging errors manually.
 This can often take the form of a customizable "on error" hook that the library accepts when constructing the scheduled job.
 If the handler is not customized, we can log the errors, but if it was, it again is up to the end-user of the library to decide what to do with them.
+- An exception to the "log a warning only once" rule is things which do not happen very frequently.
+For example, if a library is warning about an outdated license or something similar during _its initialization_ this isn't necessarily a bad idea.
+After all, we'd rather see this warning once during initialization rather during every request made to the library.
+Use your best judgement and consider the developers using your library when designing how often and where from to log such information.

 ### Suggested logging style

 While libraries are free to use whichever logging message style they choose, here are some best practices to follow if you want users of your libraries *love* the logs your library produces.

-Firstly, it is important to remember that both the message of a log statement as well as the metadata in [swift-log](https://github.com/apple/swift-log) are auto closures, which are only invoked if the logger has a log set such that it must emit a message for the message given.
+Firstly, it is important to remember that both the message of a log statement as well as the metadata in [swift-log](https://github.com/apple/swift-log) are [autoclosures](https://docs.swift.org/swift-book/LanguageGuide/Closures.html#ID543), which are only invoked if the logger has a log set such that it must emit a message for the message given.
 As such, messages e.g. logged at `trace` do not "materialize" their string and metadata representation unless they are actually needed:

 ```swift
     public func debug(_ message: @autoclosure () -> Logger.Message,